 Add the garlic and herbs, cook for 1-2 minutes, then remove and set aside.

-Add the chicken and cook for 10 minutes on each side until browned, season with salt and pepper.
+Add the chicken, skin side down first, and cook for 10 minutes on each side until browned, season with salt and pepper.

 Add the wine, to deglaze the pan, simmer for 1-2 minutes to allow the alcohol to evaporate.